-- To create a QoS policy for applications and online games: - In the QoS Setup screen, select the Turn Internet Access QoS On checkbox. - 2.
+To create a QoS policy for applications and online games:

+- In the QoS Setup screen, select the Turn Internet Access QoS On checkbox. - 2.
 Click the Setup QoS Rule button to see the existing priority rules.
 On this screen you can edit or delete a rule by selecting its radio button and clicking either the Edit or Delete button.
 You can also delete all of the rules by simply clicking the Delete All button.

-3. To add a priority rule, scroll down to the bottom of the QoS Setup screen and click Add Priority Rule to display the following screen:
+3. To add a priority rule, click Add Priority Rule to display the following screen:

-- 4. In the QoS Policy for field, type the name of the application or game. - 5.
+- In the QoS Policy for field, type the name of the application or game. - 5.
 In the Priority Category list, select either Applications or Online Gaming.
-In either case, a list of applications or games displays in the list. - You can select an existing item from the list, or you can scroll and select Add a New Application or Add a New Game, as applicable.
+In either case, a list of applications or games displays in the list. - 6.
+You can select an existing item from the list, or you can scroll and select Add a New Application or Add a New Game, as applicable.